tc39/proposal-module-expressions/docs/module-caching.md

    // /worker/foo.js
    export default "/worker";
    ```
-   It follows that when importing to copies of the same module block from the same realm, transitive dependencies should only be evaluated once:
+   It follows that when importing two copies of the same module block from the same realm, transitive dependencies should only be evaluated once:
    ```js
    globalThis.count = 0;
    const mod = module { export { check } from "./foo.js"; };